graphme-app/website/src/pages/privacy.md

 You have the right to object the processing of your personal data.
 In particular, you have the right to object your personal data being used for marketing purposes.

+## Request data deletion

+Regardless of whether you are subject to the GDPR, you can always request your data to be deleted by reaching out to us at hello@graphme.app

 ## Changes to our privacy policy